Contact Us

 Applicants/Students will need to access the Student Portal at various stages of their registration.
 Your login details are as follows:

-Please ensure that you adhere to the registration dates listed above, as no late registrations will be accepted, unless permission is sought from and granted by the Faculty in question.
+Please ensure that you adhere to the registration dates listed above, as no late registrations will be accepted unless permission is sought from and granted by the Faculty in question.

 Assisted Registration Process

-FIRST-YEAR AND FIRST-TIME ENTRY ASSISTANT REGISTRATION DATES:
+FIRST-YEAR AND FIRST-TIME ENTRY ASSISTED REGISTRATION DATES:

 COMMUNITY AND HEALTH SCIENCES